pabloariasal/pabloariasal.github.io/_posts/2018-06-26-std-variant.md

 The implementation of `make_visitor(Ts... args)` above returns an object that inherits from all the types in `Ts`.
 If this function is called with a set of lambdas, which is what we want, this object will be a struct inheriting from all lambdas provided.
 Wait, what?
 Can you inherit from a lambda?
 What is actually the type of a lambda?

 Yes, you can inherit from a lambda and the type of a lambda is, well, only your compiler knows.
-Despite their incredible impact after their introduction, lambdas are jut syntactic sugar.
+Despite their incredible impact after their introduction, lambdas are just syntactic sugar.
 Lambdas are just a shortened notation for constructing callable, a.k.a function objects.

 Consider the following example: